NASA-AMMOS/aerie/docs/source/index.rst

   :class: large-6
   :anchor: Learn more

-  Publish documentation sites using GitHub Actions & Pages.
+  Develop a mission model to support simulation and mission planning.

 .. topic-box::
-  :title: Demos and Examples
+  :title: Demos and Tutorials
   :link: examples
   :icon: scylla-icon scylla-icon--tech-talks
   :class: large-6
   :anchor: Learn more

-  Explore example pages and components you can use in Scylla docs.
+  Explore examples and tutorials for how you can get the most from Aerie.

 .. topic-box::
   :title: Contribute